adityadroid/adityadroid.github.io/README.md

 ### :heart: Found this project useful?

-If you found this project useful, then please consider giving it a :star: on Github and sharing it with your friends via social media.
+If you found this project useful, then please consider giving it a :star: on Github and sharing it with your friends via social media and this gives me lots of compliment for do more.

 ## Project Created & Maintained By